 The crime of money laundering got its name from what it effectively involves – turning “dirty” money into “clean” money.
 A staggering two to five percent of global GDP, or $800 billion – $2 trillion dollars, is laundered globally each year according to the United Nations.
 In today’s electronic age, money laundering operations are increasingly difficult to investigate given the ease with which money travels digitally around the world.
 If you are convicted of money laundering in the United States, however, you face serious penalties, including a lengthy period of incarceration.
-At Jonathon Rose P.A., we have the experience and resources necessary to protect, advise, and defend you if you are under investigation for money laundering.
+At Jonathan Rose P.A., we have the experience and resources necessary to protect, advise, and defend you if you are under investigation for money laundering.

 What Is Money Laundering?